Join the Global Breast Cancer Movement

 Specificity

-Doing tests to learn the extent of the cancer within the body (the cancer’s stage).
-Knowing a cancer’s stage helps determine what treatment is needed and how effective this treatment may be in getting rid of the disease and prolonging life.
+Doing tests to learn the extent of the cancer within the body (the cancer stage 0 to IV).
+Knowing the cancer stage helps determine what treatment is needed and how effective this treatment may be in getting rid of the cancer and prolonging life.

 Standard Treatment (Standard of Care)

-The usual treatment currently in widespread use and considered to be of proven effectiveness on the basis of past experience.
+The usual treatment of a disease or condition currently in widespread use and considered to be of proven effectiveness on the basis of scientific evidence and past experience.

 Statistical Significance

-A statistical term that describes whether or not the result of a study is very unlikely due to chance.
-A result that is statistically significant likely shows a true relationship between a risk factor and a disease of interest.
+Describes whether or not the result of a study is likely due to chance.
+For example, a statistically significant result likely shows a true link between a risk factor and breast cancer, or a treatment and improved survival.

 Stereotactic Needle Biopsy

-Core needle biopsy done with the use of stereotactic (three-dimensional) mammography guidance.
+Core needle biopsy done with the use of stereotactic (3-dimensional) mammography guidance.

 Stereotactic Mammography